 Teacher Support

-The main source of revenue for Teachers Network is the sale of online classes.
-While TN staff may initially be involved in classroom training, this is not the long term strategy.
-Instead, revenue sharing models between teachers, TN, and potential partners (LMS provider, meeting room providers and others) will drive growth.
-Most teachers are not business people and just want a place they can work.
-For these, packaged courses, student management (student contract management, payments) and electronic payment for classes given are essential.
-Other teachers may want to develop their own classes for either their own exclusive use and/or to provide access to others.
-Several revenue models will be established to cover most use cases.
+The Teachers Network generates its primary revenue through online class sales.
+Although TN staff may initially conduct classroom training, this approach does not align with our long-term strategy.
+Instead, revenue-sharing models among teachers, TN, and potential partners (such as LMS providers, meeting room providers, and others) will fuel growth.
+Most teachers, not being business-oriented, seek a platform where they can focus on teaching.
+For them, packaged courses, student management (including student contract management and payments), and electronic payment systems for delivered classes prove essential.
+Other teachers may prefer to create their own classes for exclusive use or to share with others.
+We will establish multiple revenue models to accommodate most use cases.

 Student Support